 Our Aquifer Preservation Subdistrict supports stewardship of the region's water resources.
-MCD's water stewardship efforts work to protect and improve the quantity and quality of water for people living and working within the Great Miami River Watershed.
+Water stewardship includes work to protect and improve the quantity and quality of water for people living and working within the Great Miami River Watershed.
 Read more details in a recent report.

 Water here and across the United States faces multiple threats from a changing climate, polluted runoff from land, and our own personal actions.
 Encouraging stewardship of our water is critical to protecting health and quality of life.